FEntwumS/NetlistReaderBackend/README.md

 This is a beta release.
 Bugs are to be expected.
 If you notice any issues, please submit bug reports to help us improve the software.

+## System requirements

+The system running this backend needs to have Java 21 or higher installed.

 # Limitations

 ## Blackbox cells